mlau154/pymead/docs/source/user/optimization.rst

                   0.3 -0.05
                   0.3 0.05

-               can be used to ensure that a rectangle with width :math:`0.2`, height :math:`0.1`, and centered at :math:`(0.4,0.0)` is enclosed by the airfoil.
+               can be used to ensure that a rectangle with width :math:`0.2`, height :math:`0.1`, and center :math:`(0.4,0.0)` is enclosed by the airfoil.
            * - Function Tolerance
              - Change in objective function value used to determine convergence